Google Algorithm Update: Boost your SEO on 2022

 Yes, you read that right!
 A new Google algorithm update is coming to life this year.
 It actually was going to happen sooner, but Google decided to give us a heads up due to the coronavirus crisis.

-It’s super important to always be up to date with any marketing or advertising news happening that can affect your site.
+It’s super important to always be up to date with any marketing or advertising blog and news happening that can affect your site.

-Google’s new algorithm update is going to be related to page experience, so let’s take a look at what it is and how you can get your site ready for it.
+Google’s latest algorithm update was related to page experience, so let’s take a look at what it is and how you can prepare your site for it.

 What does page experience mean?

 Page speed measures the usability of a website from the user perspective, meaning the site should provide users with a quality and optimized experience in terms of interaction, and not only of content.

 Page and user experience has always been an important factor for Google to determine a website’s value and worth, but now that it’s becoming a new ranking factor, you should be careful.
 If you’re creating a page experience that your visitors hate, this new ranking factor may penalize you.

 Page experience is closely related to engagement; the more engaged users seem to be in your site, the better page experience you’re potentially delivering.
 It’s also related to having your site optimized for all web browsers and devices.
 Google is actually evaluating how usable your website is.

 Let’s see what criteria Google is going to use for evaluating page experience:

 - Page speed insights: Ideal loading time is 2.5 seconds or less.